Finomnis/librespot-docker/README.md

 ## Quick start

-Make sure you have a PulseAudio server installed and running. <br/>
+Make sure you have a PipeWire server installed and running. <br/>
-Detailed instructions on how to setup PulseAudio and Docker on a Raspberry Pi can be found [here](./RASPBERRY_PI_SETUP_GUIDE.md).
+Detailed instructions on how to setup PipeWire and Docker on a Raspberry Pi can be found [here](./RASPBERRY_PI_SETUP_GUIDE.md).

-To run the librespot Docker image successfully, you have to mount in the PulseAudio device as `/run/user/1000/pulse` to the Docker container and publish the ports `5353/udp` and `5354/tcp`.
+To run the librespot Docker image successfully, you have to mount in the PipeWire device as `/tmp/pipewire-0` to the Docker container and publish the ports `5353/udp` and `5354/tcp`.

 All of this can be achieved through the following docker-compose script: